-Volumetric flow rate is the mass flow rate divided by the fluid density.
+The volumetric flow rate is the mass flow rate divided by the fluid density.
 If the density is constant, then the relationship is simple.
-If the fluid has varying density, then the relationship is not simple.
+If the fluid has varying densities, then the relationship is not simple.

 The density of the fluid may change with temperature, pressure, or composition, for example.
 The fluid may also be a combination of phases such as a fluid with entrained bubbles.

-The Actual densityis due to dependency of sound velocity on the controlled liquid concentration.
+The Actual density is due to the dependency of sound velocity on the controlled liquid concentration.

 What happens to the Fluid?

-Fluid is being pumped through the coriolis flow meter or mass flow meter.
+Fluid is being pumped through the Coriolis flow meter or mass flow meter.
 When there is mass flow, the tube twists slightly.
-The arm through which fluid flows away from the axis of rotation must exert a force on the fluid, to increase its angular momentum, so it bends backwards.
+The arm through which fluid flows away from the axis of rotation must exert a force on the fluid, to increase its angular momentum, so it bends backward.